By definition, I begin, Alternative Medicine, I continue,

 Lack of publication of negative findings is not the only way in which the literature is positively skewed.
 There is a time lag between studies being completed and published, during which the study is written up, submitted to journals and reviewed.
 However, there is substantial evidence that the time lag is considerably longer for negative findings.
 This may be due to the “file drawer effect”, in which researchers are less willing to devote time to writing up a negative trial, to rejections and resubmission from journals which can be an extremely time-consuming process, or to hurdles imposed by vested interests.
 The longer a study takes to reach its audience, the less of an impact it can have, and the more likely a positive narrative imposed by a handful of positive results can come to dominate clinical opinion.
 Once a positive result comes to the attention of clinicians, it can be very hard for negative findings to dispel it.
 As John Ioannidis found, many of the most highly-cited and influential research papers contain results which were since contradicted in other studies.

 A related phenomenon is selective outcome reporting.
 In any given study, researchers will likely measure many different outcomes, using different metrics.
-We have seen this in action throughout this book, and it is a tactic that makes methodological and pragmatic sense—while you have the subjects, might as well gather as much information as possible and attempt to get a full sense of the effects of a treatment.
+It is a tactic that makes methodological and pragmatic sense—while you have the subjects, might as well gather as much information as possible and attempt to get a full sense of the effects of a treatment.
 However, researchers do not necessarily write up and present the data they collected relating to every outcome.
 Researchers may feel that the negative findings are simply uninteresting.
 Negative results on one outcome with positive results on another can be hard to explain, and threaten the coherence of a paper.
 There may be pressure to suppress findings which don’t fit with a narrative of positivity.
 More pernicious still, it is possible to present a trial which reported primarily negative results as a positive trial by only reporting the data for outcomes where a positive association was found.
 This really matters.
 As we’ve seen, false positives happen.
 With enough outcomes measured, the probability of at least one positive result, even for a completely inefficacious treatment, approaches certainty.
 If a study measured dozens of outcomes and found a single positive result, it would most likely be disregarded as a false positive (unless there was a very clear rationale for taking it seriously—and even then most likely only with some replication elsewhere).
 But if the same study was presented as a single positive correlation without the information that dozens of other outcomes were tested and came back negative, then it could pass off convincingly as a truly discovered association.

 In combination, these techniques and biases can construct an evidence base which is manipulated, intentionally or accidentally, to create an impression of a positive result and to minimize mitigating effects from fair tests.
 Systematic reviews can be systematically skewed.
 As a result, it is consistent to hold that medical practice should be based on high-quality evidence bases, but also that an evidence base consisting of multiple high-quality-rated trials which support the claim that a treatment is effective does not justify the use of that treatment.
-Levels of evidence and grades of recommendation hierarchies which require systematic reviews or an appraisal of the entire evidence base are prone to judging a systematically biased set of trials as high-quality.
+Levels of evidence and grades of recommendation hierarchies which require systematic reviews or an appraisal of the entire evidence base are at risk of judging a systematically biased set of trials as high-quality.